 Once a resource is used, it is recovered, recycled and reused.

 One of the representative cases of Samsung’s recycling efforts is the Asan Recycling Centre, which is established and operated by Samsung.
 All major metal and plastic that comes out of the recycling centre are re-used to make electronics.
 Since it was established in 1998, The Asan Recycling Centre has been recycling waste electronics.
-In 2017 alone, it has processed 357,000 units of refrigerators, washing machines, air conditioners, and IT devices, separating 25.365 tons of major metals (steel, copper, aluminium, etc.) and plastic to be recycled.
+In 2018 alone, it has processed 369,000 units of refrigerators, washing machines, air conditioners, and IT devices, separating 25.207 tons of major metals (steel, copper, aluminium, etc.) and plastic to be recycled.
 The plastic from waste electronics, sorted at the Asan Recycling Centre, are supplied to plastic manufacturers who reformulate them for reuse.
 Using a jointly-developed technology, Asan Recycling Centre has established a closed-loop recycling system that makes it possible to use the renewed plastic in Samsung products.
-The 1,500 tons of renewed plastic produced through this closed-loop recycling system in 2017 were used in Samsung refrigerators, air conditioners and washing machines.
-And when you consider the renewed plastic acquired from other channels, approximately 35,000 tons were used in making appliances, TVs, monitors and mobile phone chargers.
+The 2,743 tons of renewed plastic produced through this closed-loop recycling system in 2018 were used in Samsung refrigerators, air conditioners and washing machines.
+And when you consider the renewed plastic acquired from other channels, approximately 39,000 tons were used in making appliances, TVs, monitors and mobile phone chargers.
 Copper is separated from major components (wires, compressors, etc.), recycled and used to make other electronics.
 Another example is cobalt, which is one of the major resources used in mobile phone batteries.
-To recycle cobalt, it is extracted from lithium-ion batteries and reused as raw materials for batteries.
-In addition, we are making various attempts to achieve closed-loop recycling of major metal resources, such as using aluminium recovered from discarded mobile phones into frames of certain TV models in 2017.

 We convert manufacturing waste into resources